The message of Stand Strong • Stay Safe is simple:

 - Abuse is never a child’s fault.

-First and foremost, it is up to adults to keep children safe from.
-Sadly, children are often faced with unsafe situations that they must handle on their own.
-Like a vaccine against disease, Stand Strong • Stay Safe helps children stay safe in moments when protective adults are absent.
+It is up to adults to keep children safe from.
+Sadly, children must often handle unsafe situations on their own.
+Like a vaccine against disease, Stand Strong • Stay Safe prepares children to act as their own first line of defense against unsafe situations.

 Why is personal safety education important?
 In order to prevent wounds inside and out, we must equip our children with knowledge and skills.